nrv-framework/NRV/docs/examples/generic/23_subpop_iclamp.rst

 Intracellular stimulation of axon subpopulations
 ================================================

+Example of use of subpopulation for axon species targeted current clamp.

 This example shows:
     - Creating a nerve with fascicles of various geometries.
     - Filling fascicles with axon populations.